 Project manager — often less concerned with specific product goals.
 They are more focused on the project itself.
 A project manager takes product initiatives and features to develop a timeline based on any potential constraints related to resources, risks, or scope.
 Project managers must answer the questions, “What resources are needed?”
 And, “When will the project get delivered?”
 And, “Who is going to do what?”

 Project managers own:

 Product managers and project managers work closely together in high-performance organizations.
 And both work with the broader product team and executive leaders.

-The product manager collaborates daily with cross-functional teams regarding the future of the product: Engineering, Sales and Marketing, Customer Success, etc. And since the product manager is responsible for the product throughout its lifecycle, she will naturally be involved with any project that concerns the product.
+The product manager collaborates daily with cross-functional teams regarding the future of the product: engineering, sales and marketing, Customer Success, etc. And since the product manager is responsible for the product throughout its lifecycle, they will naturally be involved with any project that concerns the product.
 So, it is the product manager’s job to define the scope of each specific project.
-She explains why these projects will achieve high level goals for her product and business.
+She explains why these projects will achieve high-level goals for her product and business.

 Product and project managers each perform unique functions.
 When aligned properly, they both can shine.

 Product and project managers see the same work through different lenses.
 And that’s a good thing when you are trying to achieve something special like bringing a new product to market as I was.
 But they both work for the same team.
 And when they join forces to collaborate, everyone benefits and the company wins.